Introduction

 Entering my sophomore year, I officially became a computer science student.
 The school taught Java in a structured manner, but I was captivated by Python.

-“Wow, classes can be taught so clearly?!"
+“Wow, I can’t believe the lessons can be explained so clearly?!"

-Financial independence was another important beginning.
+Achieving financial independence was another important beginning.

 Later, as I became more proficient in Python, especially in web scraping, I started taking on small freelance jobs online.
 When I’m interested in something, I try to find all the related resources to learn from.
 I bought three books on web scraping and typed out the code word by word from start to finish.